plfa/plfa.github.io/README.md

     make build

-You can host your copy of the book locally by running
+You can host your copy of the book locally by running:

     make serve